-- ☐ Any changes to clusters due for discussion at the November Officers meeting and to be finalized by December 1st. - Participate in the online orientation for new CCCC Executive Committee members.
+☐ Any changes to clusters due for discussion at the November Officers meeting and to be finalized by December 1st.

 ☐ The incoming Assistant Chair is invited to attend the Officers' Meeting, the Executive Committee Retreat, and the Executive Committee Meeting as a non-voting discussant.